Kaiote-opensource/OpenHAP/README.md

 * **Stove temperatures** in order to attribute pollution measurements above to stove characteristics while in use to answer questions such as - What phase of stove use is pollution highest for a given stove type?

-* **Associated human behavioral patterns.** The device infers this by processing signal strength statistics of wireless signals(RSSI) from a non invasive bluetooth wrist strap worn by the members of the household being monitored.
+* **Associated human behavioral patterns.** This is to infer behaviour that may have an indirect contribution to pollution.
+The device infers this by processing wireless signal statistics from a bluetooth wrist strap worn by the members of the household under study.

 OpenHAP is designed as a modular software/firmware layer that supports customizable measurement hardware.
 It utilises open datalogging file formats such as: